sangtastique/LINFO2142-TCPLS/README.md

 ## Installation

 All measurements happen inside the vagrant VM provided in [IPMininet's documentation](https://ipmininet.readthedocs.io/en/latest/install.html), so the first step is to download and run this VM.
-Clone this repo inside it or in a shared folder.
+Clone this repository inside it or in a shared folder.

 ### Building rapido